 Captain Jan Klaas Lieuwen was born in Amsterdam on 18 May 1876.
-Originally his second name was spelled as Klaasz.
-Which means Klaaszoon or son of Klaas, which was a normally spelling in the 18th and early 19th.
-Century but slowly disappeared when central registration was more and more accepted.
-His father was Klaas Jans Lieuwen (Born 23 Aug.
+He was the son of Klaas Jans Lieuwen (Born 23 Aug.
 1835 on the island of Terschelling – died 1892) and Anna Cornelia Schol (1839 – 1921) Father Lieuwen was by 1891 a retired Merchant Navy Captain but still working as a boat handler in the port.
-He was a sailing ship captain and had settled down in Amsterdam as he mainly sailed for company’s registered in Amsterdam (a).
+He had been a sailing ship captain and had settled down in Amsterdam as he mainly sailed for company’s registered in Amsterdam (a).
 There was an older sister (Jacoba Johanna born 01 May 1871), a younger sister Martha Josephina (born 04 November 1877) and a younger brother Cornelis born 28 Aug.
 1879) (See note 2) and then there was a niece in the household called Maria (born on 10 Dec.
 1872 on Terschelling)

 Hence it was not that strange that Jan Klaas also decided to go to sea, especially as the family home was only 5 minutes away from the old port of Amsterdam.
 Living in Amsterdam it made sense to join the local maritime school there.
 Which had the advantage that it was also the oldest Maritime Academy in the Netherlands and was called the “Kweekschool voor de Zeevaart”.
 A cadet was known as a “Kwekeling” which meant so much as – being nurtured for-

 He was accepted on 03 Aug.
 1891 and enrolled in the three year course.
 During he had very good marks in practical seamanship and Weapons; he did not seem to have been so fond of Gymnastics.
 On his retirement the captain indicated that he and another pupil were the first to be accepted by the Holland America Line as a sort of guinea pig to see if the “Amsterdam” school lived up to the standards of the company.
 Obviously it did as since then a large number of pupils joined Holland America and made it to Command.
 (ED: Including Yours Truly)